onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 !!!
 Warning
       Don't assume contracts are created with zero balance An attacker can send ether to the address of a contract before it is created.
-Contracts should not assume that its initial state contains a zero balance.
+Contracts should not assume that their  initial state contains a zero balance.
 See [issue 61](https://github.com/ConsenSys/smart-contract-best-practices/issues/61) for more details.

 See [SWC-112](https://swcregistry.io/docs/SWC-112)